 - All staff have a company Kindle and access to an extensive digital library; anyone can buy the books they need online.

 - We have worked to reduce the amount of paper we use to run the business, for example buying our bookkeeper a second monitor to reduce the need for printing out receipts.

-- We measure the CO2 produced by company travel and centralise CO2 offset purchases to become carbon neutral for travel as a company
+- We measure the CO2 produced by company travel and centralise CO2 offset purchases to become carbon neutral for travel as a company.

 Investors in People

-The Investors in People Standard certification is a widely-recognised accreditation.
+The Investors in People Silver certification is a widely-recognised accreditation.
 Its primary purpose is to help businesses improve their overall business performance and realise objectives through the management and development of their employees.
 The accreditation is validated by a third party, too, which means you can trust that it is an honest certification process.